mpternea/last_mile_delivery_synergies/README.md

 Supported functionalities:

 - A mixed integer-linear programming model that determines the allocation of demand nodes to bus routes and stops based on the minimization of total cost, including environmental externalities.
 - A modified version of Google OR-Tools Vehicle Routing Problem with Time Windows.
-The modifications enable for soft time windows, multiple visits to the depot, and demand that is spread in multiple time windows for the same node within a day.
+The modifications enable the consideration of soft time windows, multiple visits to the depot, and for nodes with multiple demand requests corresponding to different time windows within a day.
-- Calculation and plot generation of fuel emissions for different values of the average demand per node.
+- Calculation and plot generation of fuel emissions for different values of average demand per node.

 License: